 This was not included in the British Glass decarbonisation strategy.
-It is, however, included here, as it is already being considered by the

-45 Biodiesel is not considered as this not anticipated to be a net zero fuel without the use of CCS 46 BEIS (2019) Industrial Fuel Switching Phase 2: Alternative Fuel Switching Technologies for the Glass Sector industry for some parts of the container industry such as for wine bottles.
+It is, however, included here, as it is already being considered by the industry for some parts of the container industry such as for wine bottles.
 Lightweighting is therefore considered to account for 10% of the decarbonisation pathway by 2050.